NoNameLmao/NoNameLmao/specs.md

-I # 💡 My current PC and phone, and specs
+# 💡 My current PC and phone, and specs

 a list of what things i have and what their specs are